vflame6/vflame6.github.io/_tabs/about me.md

 ### Open Source Development

-I develop and maintain security tools that automate common pentesting tasks:
+I develop and maintain security tools that automate common pentesting tasks.
+Public tools and projects are available on my [Projects page](/projects/).

-- **[leaker](https://github.com/vflame6/leaker)**: Passive leak enumeration tool that discovers and validates credential leaks from public sources.
-Inspired by subfinder, it automates the discovery of compromised credentials during external assessments.
-- **[bruter](https://github.com/vflame6/bruter)**: Active network services bruteforce tool.
-Designed as modular framework to support extensibility and provide a lot of features like concurrency handling, logging and included wordlists.
-- **[sharefinder](https://github.com/vflame6/sharefinder)**: SMB shares enumeration and access analysis tool designed for Active Directory environments.
-Built to handle network-scale scanning with minimal noise.

-More tools and projects are available on my [Projects page](/projects/).

 ### Blog and Telegram Channel